obsidian-tasks-group/obsidian-tasks/contributing/Documentation/Redirects - Renaming files.md

 ### 3. Update any URLs to the file

 1. Search the whole repository to update any URLs to the old location to point to the new instead.

+### 4. Add the old URL to list to test

+1. Add the old URL to [[Redirects - Testing old links still work]], so we can check in future that the redirect works.